DavBoot01/hdl_library/README.md

 Description
 -------------------------------------------------------------------------------
 This is a collection of IPs written in HDL.
-Each IP is managed independently with own testbanch and simulation file. <br/>
+Each IP is managed independently with own testbench and simulation file. <br/>
 This wants to be library ables also to make easy to simulate the code.
 For this purpose, the GHDL tool is use. <br/>
 <br/>
 For each references about GHDL see at tail of this document.